Manazd/Spectral-Clustering/README.md

 # Spectral-Clustering
 Spectral clustering is a clustering technique that uses the spectrum of the similarity matrix to perform dimensionality reduction before clustering in fewer dimensions.
+It is a powerful technique that can identify clusters of arbitrary shape and is robust to noise.
+It is also a popular technique for image segmentation.
+In this notebook, we will implement spectral clustering from scratch and apply it to graphs and kNN circles.